projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

    GVT-g components and interfaces

-Core scenario interaction sequences
+Core Scenario Interaction Sequences
 ***********************************

-vGPU creation scenario
+vGPU Creation Scenario
 ======================

 In this scenario, AcrnGT receives a create request from ACRN-DM.
 It